(Originally published, Nov-2016, then updated by Tania, September-2018)

 You can just leave them on top of the oven to cool down for now.

 Next, peel and finely dice the red onion, setting it aside also.

 Remove the stalk and slice the chilli in half length-ways.
 Run a sharp knife along the insides to remove the seeds, slice it into thin strips and then very finely dice it.

 - Of course, if you like spicy things you can leave the seeds in…..but think of your guests, you don’t want them to spontaneously combust!

-Then place half of the egg wedges here and there.
-Then sprinkle with half of the sliced almonds.
+Place half of the egg wedges here and there.

-Place the rest of the salad on and then lay the rest of the egg wedges on top and finally scatter the rest of the almonds all over.
+Place the rest of the salad on and then lay the rest of the egg wedges over and lastly scatter the rest of the almonds on.

-There you have it…..a beaut broccoli salad. 🙂
+There you have it…..an absolutely GORGEOUS broccoli salad. 🙂

-Really nice on its own or as a side salad with…..anything really!
+Great on its own or as a side salad, served with…..well anything you like!

-Keeping it fresh – Keep it covered in the fridge for up to 2 days but I have to say that this salad is best eaten on the day as the broccoli slowly loses its colour.
+Keepin’ it fresh – Keep it covered in the fridge for up to 2 days but I have to say that this salad is best eaten on the day as the broccoli loses its colour.